 Just Healing was created with the purpose of fostering healing through community collaboration, community connection, and intercultural development, while elevating awareness and supports to social justice issues.
-As a diversity, equity, and inclusion (DEI) practitioner for over two years, plus over 7 years of community engagement and government systems work, founder, Aherlow B Kasjaka (formerly Bianca A. Smith), has seen the benefits of fostering healing and community in social justice work.
+As a diversity, equity, and inclusion (DEI) practitioner for over three years, plus over 7 years of community engagement and government systems work, founder, Aherlow Kasjaka (formerly Bianca A. Smith), has seen the benefits of fostering healing and community in social justice work.

 This work can be a very painful journey because it is rooted in the trauma of our intersectional lived experiences and generational trauma.
 In a world where mental health care is still taboo and inequitably accessible to all, this work needs to be approached with tremendous care.
 As healer, New York Times Best-Selling author, and trauma specialist, Resmaa Menakem, states in his article White Body Supremacy as a Trauma Response, "We already know that what we’ve been doing to counter white-body supremacy isn’t working.
 If we are to upend the status quo of white-body supremacy, we must take a different approach.
 We — and by 'we' I mean people of all skin tones, but especially folks with white bodies— need to begin with our bodies, and with the healing of our trauma."

 The supports of Just Healing are designed to work in concert with one another to support the healing and growth of individuals while also working towards changing systems and sustaining these changes through cultural shifts.
 Aherlow takes a compassionate and collaborative approach to their work.
 Every person's place in their DEI and healing journey is valid.
 It takes courage to allow those who want to help us grow, stand by our side while we deepen our journey.
 Aherlow incorporates music, art, breathwork and mindfulness techniques into their facilitation and coaching to create a supported space for growth.

 Some of the services and supports offered include: